Late vs Buffer

 When it comes to pricing, Buffer uses a freemium model with paid upgrades based on the number of social channels.
 Buffer's Free plan lets you connect 3 social accounts with 10 posts queued per account at a time.
 This is great for light usage and trying out the basics.

-Paid plans are quite affordable for small needs – the Essentials plan is about $5 per month per social channel (billed annually).
+Paid plans are quite affordable for small needs ā the Essentials plan is about $5 per month per social channel (billed annually).
 That means you can mix-and-match how many profiles you need and pay accordingly.
 For example, managing 5 channels would run ~$25/month on Essentials.

-However, if you manage more than 10 social profiles, Buffer pushes you into custom "get in touch" territory – essentially an enterprise deal.
+However, if you manage more than 10 social profiles, Buffer pushes you into custom 'get in touch' territory ā essentially an enterprise deal.
 Buffer is very budget-friendly for individuals or small teams, but costs can add up linearly if you're an agency with dozens of profiles.

 Late: Flat-Rate Simplicity

 Late keeps pricing simple with fixed tiers that include a generous number of profiles.
-All plans (even free) support all 7 platforms and full API access – the difference is in usage limits.
-The Free plan costs €0 and allows 10 uploads per month and 2 social profiles, which is enough for testing or a small project.
+All plans (even free) support all 10 platforms and full API access ā the difference is in usage limits.
+The Free plan costs $0 and allows 10 posts per month and 2 social profiles, which is enough for testing or a small project.

-As you scale up, Basic is €14/month for 120 posts and 10 profiles, and the popular Professional plan is €42/month for unlimited posts and up to 50 connected profiles.
-Even the Professional tier caps posting frequency (5 posts/day per account) to stay within social networks' fair use, but the overall post count is unlimited.
+As you scale up, Build is $19/month for 120 posts and 10 profiles, and the popular Accelerate plan is $49/month for unlimited posts and up to 50 connected profiles.

-50 social accounts with unlimited scheduling costs €42 on Late, whereas with Buffer that many accounts would require a custom high-tier plan (easily several hundred dollars) or multiple team subscriptions.
+Value Comparison: 50 social accounts with unlimited scheduling costs $49 on Late, whereas with Buffer that many accounts would require a custom high-tier plan (easily several hundred dollars) or multiple team subscriptions.

 API and Integration Capabilities

 Here's where the rubber meets the road for developers.
-Buffer does have an API for scheduling and managing posts – but with a big caveat: new developers currently cannot obtain API keys as freely as in the past.
+Buffer does have an API for scheduling and managing posts ā but with a big caveat: new developers currently cannot obtain API keys as freely as in the past.

 Buffer's API Roadblock